Whenever I talk about publishing images on your blog, one of the most important thing is to keep it lightweight.

-When ever we talk about publishing images for web, one of the most important thing is to keep it light weight.
-Even in our guide to image optimisation for SEO, Anasshad emphasised on compressing your images to make your web-page load faster.
+Even in our guide to image optimisation for SEO, Anasshad emphasised on compressing your images to make your webpage load faster.
 When you are publishing 1-2 images in a blog post, you might ignore image compression, but when you are someone who understand the importance of images in a blog post or is a photographer, you might face the issue of slow loading of pages due to multiple images.
-Earlier I have talked about Smush.it WordPress plugin which is one fantastic free plugin to compress your images without doing anything, and if you are not so fond of plugin, here are 3 softwares for Windows to compress and resize the images.
-Today I will be extending the topic by sharing about ImageOptim, which is one software I’m using for almost an year now and it’s a great tool for Mac OS users to compress images.
+Earlier I have talked about Smush.It WordPress plugin that is one fantastic free plugin to compress your images without doing anything, and if you are not so fond of the plugin, here are three software for Windows to compress and resize the images.
+Today I will be extending the topic by sharing about ImageOptim, which is one software I’m using for almost a year now and it’s a great tool for Mac OS users to compress images.

-ImageOptim: Optimize Images for Web on Mac
+ImageOptim: Optimize Images for The web on Mac

-By default this app is configured to strip important meta data like Geolocation of image, EXIF and so on.
+By default, this app is configured to strip important metadata like Geolocation of the image, EXIF and so on.
 If you wish to retain those metadata; you can go to preference and uncheck the options.
 Here is a screenshot of imageoptim preference page:

-Overall Imageoptim is one of the best free app I have found for compressing images.
+Overall Imageoptim is one of the best free apps I have found for compressing images.
 If you are someone who is blogging on a Mac system, this is one must have blogging tool for making your images web-ready.
-As I mentioned in earlier articles, I use Snag It for Mac to take screenshots and if you missed it, you can check this tutorial over here.
-What I usually do is, take screenshot using Snagit, resize the images and then use ImageOptim to compress the image.
-This ensures that images which I publish on my blog post are optimised for maximum performance.
+As I mentioned in earlier articles, I use Snag It for Mac to take screenshots, and if you missed it, you could check this tutorial over here.
+What I usually do is, take the screenshot using Snagit, resize the images and then use ImageOptim to compress the image.
+This ensures that images that I publish on my blog post are optimised for maximum performance.
 You can always go one step further by incorporating Content delivery network like MaxCDN.